Mikejo5001/cordova-winjs-navigation/README.md

 ### Requirements
 Visual Studio 2015 RC with optional cross-platform components for HTML/JavaScript installed.

-Note: In VS 2015 RC, project structure is updated for compatibility with 3rd party tools.
-To migrate older versions of an app based on this template, see Known Issues (http://go.microsoft.com/fwlink/?LinkID=398782).
+Note: In VS 2015 RC, project structure is updated for compatibility with 3rd party tools and CLIs.
+If you need to migrate an older version of an app based on this template to VS 2015 RC, see Known Issues (http://go.microsoft.com/fwlink/?LinkID=398782).

 ### Running The App
-After you finish downloading and installing our extension (https://go.microsoft.com/fwlink/?LinkId=397606), open up the project in Visual Studio.
+After you finish downloading and installing VS Tools for Apache Cordova (http://go.microsoft.com/fwlink/?LinkId=524433), open up the project in Visual Studio.

-### Updates from older versions of the sample
+### Updates
 - Project structure updated for VS 2015 RC
-- WinJS update, including Symbols.ttf font, which eliminated some platform code workarounds for BackButton.
+- WinJS update, including addition of Symbols.ttf font, which eliminated some platform code workarounds for BackButton.
-- Switched to light theme by default.
+- Switched to CSS light theme by default.

 ### Known Issues
 - The Android 4.3 browser has some known limitations, and so the sample may not work perfectly on such devices